PrimaveraDeveloper/lithium/howto/howto-add-complex-actions.md

 You can review that by inspecting the `Route` property in the properties window.

-> The Service Designer allows customization to some extent by specifying a prefix that will be added to the generated route.
-See `Route Prefix`.
+> The Service Designer allows customization to some extent of this route (prefixes, suffixes, etc.).

 ### Authorization

-The authorization policy is also shared by all the actions of a controller.
+The authorization policy can ne shared by all the actions of a controller or specified for each action.

-You can specify if authorization is on or off with the `Authorization Mode` and, when on, you can specify which scope needs to be provided by client applications to access the operations (see `Scope`).
+You can specify if authorization is on or off with the `Authorization Mode` and, when on, you can specify which policy requirements needs to be met by client applications to access the operations (see `Authorization Policy`).

 > Note that authorization mode can be disabled completely in a microservice by modifying the `Authorization Mode` for the service.
 This setting supersedes the settings for each controller.